 If the deck or balcony meets all requirements, is in generally good condition, and can accommodate loads including people and anything that may be placed on the deck, the inspector will sign off with their approval.
 If the deck or balcony doesn’t meet these requirements, or seems unstable, repairs will be required to avoid any fines.

 What does the Inspection Include?

-The inspection must be completed by a certified professional, such as an architect, structural or civil engineer, or waterproofing expert.
+The inspection must be completed by a certified professional, such as a licensed architect or licensed engineer, with support from a waterproofing expert.
 They will first conduct a visual inspection of the entire deck, including:

 - Flashing systems

 - Mounting plates